Ajax news: 'I would do a better job than anyone there now!' - Zlatan Ibrahimovic open to role with Ajax after retirement | Goal.com

 Ibrahimovic, meanwhile, re-signed with the Galaxy this past winter amid interest from AC Milan as he became the highest-paid player in MLS.

-"The agreement is to discuss in an adult way how he feels and how the club is doing after the season," explained Te Kloese.
+"The agreement is to discuss in an adult way how he feels and how the club is doing after the season," Te Kloese explained.

 "He has consciously signed for one year because he wants to say goodbye at a good professional level.
 At the moment he can easily come along."